granica-ai/granica-setup/README.md

 ## Granica Admin Server

-Build the Granica Admin Server.
+Create a VPC with subnets and a Granica Admin Server in the VPC.
 You can run this from AWS or Google Cloud Shell or from your laptop

 ## Getting Started